Four Noble Truths

 The Noble Eightfold Path

-The Noble Eightfold Path is another of the Buddha’s most important teachings, and as the fourth Noble Truth, is the path out of dukkha.
-It is also commonly referred to as the path to enlightenment.
+The Eighfold Path is the Fourth Noble Truth, the prescription for freeing ourselves from suffering.
 The Noble Eightfold Path is a path of eight steps as follows:

 1. Right View